schnorea/post_AWS_transcribe/README.md

 Recording meetings and other conversations via the computer is easy but when you go back to figure out who said what it is painful.
 AWS Transcribe allows you to take a mp3 file and convert it to text.
 AWS Transcribe also will offer to detect the speaks and will identify each word with a speaker_label.
 The problem is that the JSON file they hand back is a bit of a bear to try and decypher.

 This script takes a AWS Transcribe JSON output file and processes it into a number of useful formats.
+JSON files for further processing and Audacity Labels for visaulization and correcting the in evitable errors that you will see in text-to-speach.

 ## Sane Objects and JSON Files
 The script will create two outputs.